 Enter 2020, the year when it became clear, that global may not such a great idea after all.
-All those open borders and lack of constraints spread a vicious disease.
+All those open borders and lack of constraints spread a nasty disease.
 Expendable is not very fun, whether you are young or old.
 Being at work does not matter as much as staying alive.
 What happens far away, not so important as the world we know up-close.

 I am fortunate enough to remember a way of life before internet, when we were not so inter-connected in ways that make it hard to think.
 My grandmother had few amenities.
 She lived an unplugged life in north Saskatchewan but enjoyed the benefits of a wonderful community.
 She loved, and was beloved.
 In her little corner of the planet, connection to other people made her life rich.

 Such experiences give me faith in people.
-We have been around a long time, are more resilient than we have been told.
+We have been around a long time, and are more resilient than we have been told.
 That annoying God-spark just keeps on going.
 It’s what makes us truly human, and in times such as these, we come to realize how beautiful it is to be human to the core.
-It’s a particularly Christian notion that every human life is fashioned after the image of God and therefore has divine significance.
+It’s a particularly Christian notion that every human life is fashioned after the image of God and therefore has a divine purpose.

 I was telling my kids of the days when the year 2001 (space odyssey) seemed impossible and far away.
 We imagined that the future would unfold as one of ease and comfort, facilitated by science.
 We would be served prepared meals grown on space farms, and our dishes would be whisked away on a conveyer belt to be washed by robots.
 The home speaker (now come true) would tell us what kind of a day we would have.
 It never occurred to us that knowledge does not equal progress.
-There remains, that basic problem of human greed.

 The shots of the earth from outer space make it seem so small, and yet human beings have such potential.
 David mused in Psalm 8, “ When I consider your heavens, the work of your fingers, the moon and the stars, ... what is mankind... that you care for them?
 You have made them a little lower than the angels and crowned them with glory and honour.
 You made them rulers over the works of your hands; you put everything under their feet...”